Cybersecurity needs to be a company-wide issue: Veeam chief Anand Eswaran

 Cybersecurity is on the top of mind for every IT and cybersecurity leader but it needs to be an issue for every other executive in an organisation.

-Anand Eswaran, CEO at Veeam spoke to Digital Nation during the 2022 VeeamOn conference in Las Vegas about how it is imperative that businesses make cybersecurity a top priority.
+Anand Eswaran, CEO at Veeam spoke to CRN Australia during the 2022 VeeamOn conference in Las Vegas about how it is imperative that businesses make cybersecurity a top priority.

 He said, “It's alarming how few companies have a defined process.
 But what happens when ransomware attacks happen and how do you go about it?